 Though they only apply pressure between the ankle and thigh, all styles of compression socks direct the most compression to these regions rather than the foot anyways.

 Are Thigh-High Compression Stockings Gender-Specific?

 Traditionally, thigh highs were once marketed only as a women’s fashion item.
 But compression thigh highs aim to relieve medical conditions and leg pain in both men and women.

-Athletes, patients and workers in particularly physical jobs now use thigh highs as a way to manage pain and prevent injuries.
+Athletes, patients, and workers in particular physical jobs now use thigh highs as a way to manage pain and prevent injuries.

-The sizing for thigh-high compression socks may be gender specific, so be sure your are purchasing the right size.
+The sizing for thigh-high compression socks may be gender-specific, so be sure you are purchasing the right size.

 Thigh-High Socks for Men

 There are a few groups of men who regularly wear thigh-high compression socks:

 Thigh-high compression is ideal for men whose medical complications are active above their calf.

 Perhaps there is swelling in the knee or they have a history of blood clots.
 Varicose veins can also appear around or above the knee.